 National Law University, Delhi (NLUD) is a National Law University in India, offering courses at the undergraduate and postgraduate levels.
 Situated in Sector-14, Dwarka, New Delhi -110078, India, NLUD is one of the national law schools in India built on the five-year law degree model proposed and implemented by the Bar Council of India.
-The National Law University Act, 2007 provides for the Chief Justice of India to be the university's visitor, whereas the Chief Justice of the High Court of Delhi to function as the university's chancellor. whereas its vice-chancellor functions as the chief administrator.
+The National Law University Act, 2007 provides for the Chief Justice of India to be the university's visitor, whereas the Chief Justice of the High Court of Delhi functions as the university's chancellor. whereas its vice-chancellor functions as the chief administrator.

 The University imparts instruction through lectures, seminars and tutorials.
 Study material is distributed for each course and forms the basis of class discussion and interactive learning so that students remain engaged.
 Moreover, there is constant dialogue in class on contemporary issues pertinent to the curriculum.
 Each course also includes a project assignment to develop research, analysis and writing skills.